-CDERP College, through its research arm CDER Research, is actively engaged in developing and professionalising the Employment Counsellor role within disability employment services.
+CDERP College, through its research arm CDER Research, is actively engaged in developing Employment Counselling within disability employment services.
 Our work is driven by the need to establish a specialised, evidence-based counselling framework that supports individuals with disabilities in achieving sustainable and meaningful employment outcomes.
-Our research focuses on defining the competencies, skills, and ethical frameworks necessary for employment counsellors to effectively support job seekers.
+Our research focuses on defining the competencies, skills, and ethical frameworks necessary for employment counselling to effectively support job seekers.
 This includes:

 1. Integrating Employment Counselling with Disability and Vocational Services – Exploring how employment counselling complements Customised Employment (CE), Individual Placement and Support (IPS), and mainstream vocational rehabilitation models.